 The National Institutes of Health is currently developing a vaccine for the Zika virus, but is running low on funds.
 Unless Congress approves the $1.1 billion in funding, the vaccine effort could stall, and Zika will be back next year and emerge as a crisis for many more Americans.

 Harry Reid’s closing scene in the long drama of his failed tenure as Democrat Leader may very well be his success in killing Zika funding legislation.
 If his obstructionism succeeds, the consequences will reverberate in communities across America long after he retires next January.
 People’s lives are literally at stake.

 Let’s hope that Reid’s Democratic colleagues muster up the political courage to stand up to him and put the welfare of the American people ahead of reckless election-year political games.

 Regardless of our ideological leanings or partisan affiliations, we should all hope that the end of Harry Reid’s tenure in the Senate will also bring an end to the culture of hyperpartisan brinksmanship that he established in the Senate.
 It’s a toxic culture that has brought us to the point where Congress can’t even pass a bill to save the lives and health of the most vulnerable among us.

 Let’s hope, for the sake of our nation, that we can and will do better.

 Thom Tillis is the United States Senator for North Carolina.
 As a member of the Senate Armed Services Committee and Veterans’ Affairs Committee, Tillis directly advocates for North Carolina’s rich military tradition, our veterans, and men and women currently in uniform.
-Tillis also sits on the Agriculture, Nutrition and Forestry Committee, Judiciary Committee, and the Senate Special Committee on Aging.
+Tillis also sits on the Banking, Nutrition and Forestry Committee, Judiciary Committee, and the Senate Special Committee on Aging.
 Follow him on Twitter @SenThomTillis.